JeroenBoersma/docker-compose-development/README.md

   `git clone git@github.com:JeroenBoersma/docker-compose-development.git development`

-Before
----
+## Preparation

 Tested under Linux.
-For Windows/Mac, take a look at the docker beta(heard that good performances are met) Stop all other local Webservers running on port 80/443.
+For Windows/Mac, take a look at the docker beta.
+Stop all other local Webservers running on port 80/443, stop all MySQL database servers on port 3306.

-Set-up your database credentials and Blackfire profile in the conf directory
+Set-up your database credentials(`conf/mysql`) and Blackfire(`conf/blackfire`) profile in the conf directory

 - conf/mysql (`MYSQL_ROOT_PASSWORD=something`)

-Blackfire
+## Blackfire
----

 Blackfire is optional, the library is already available in PHP, but not loaded by default.
 To load blackfire, simply add a `conf/blackfire` file with content from the [Blackfire website](https://blackfire.io/docs/integrations/docker#documentation).